sassanh/python-redux/README.md

 See todo sample below or check the [todo demo](/tests/test_todo.py) or [features demo](/tests/test_features.py) to see it in action.

+### View Decorator

+Inspired by MobX's [computed](https://mobx.js.org/computeds.html), python-redux introduces the view decorator.
+It takes a selector and each time the decorated function is called, it only runs the function body if the returned value of the selector is changed, otherwise it simply returns the previous value.
+So unlike `computed` of MobX, it doesn't extract the requirements of the function itself, you need to provide them in the return value of the selector function.

 ### Combining reducers - `combine_reducers`

 You can compose high level reducers by combining smaller reducers using `combine_reducers`